na-na-hi/renget/archive/smgenlorePh2P2.md

    Back at Olympus *and it's raining.
 Pretty.
 Fucking.
 Hard.*
    *Fore.
 Shadowing.*

    The Norse / Chinese have finally arrived; quite displeased at the actions taken in their absence.
 Zeus has unilaterally decided to let Gilgamesh into Olympus *(again, what's the point of keeping Olorun as Kang of Olympus at this point Lo-Rez, fucking retards)*, Heimdallr and the Norse want to hand Gilgamesh over as a peace tithing.
-Opinions otherwise are generally the same as before. *~~Painstakingly reiterated in full.~~*
+Opinions are otherwise generally the same as before. *~~Painstakingly reiterated in full.~~*

-   Olorun has taken Gilgamesh to one side to scream and vent at him for starting a new divine war for no real reason, Gilgamesh is too absorbed by the ALPHA BRO grindset to give a fuck what Olorun thinks. *~~Like Zeus, great minds think alike.~~* Hercules and Arthur have a friendly chat at the door, but Arthur is concerned that Tiamat chose recreate Camelot, yet not isekai in / create anybody to live in it for whatever reason.
+   Olorun has taken Gilgamesh to one side to scream him for starting a new divine war for no real reason, Gilgamesh is too absorbed by the ALPHA BRO grindset to give a fuck what Olorun thinks. *~~Like Zeus, great minds think alike.~~* Hercules and Arthur have a friendly chat at the door, but Arthur is concerned that Tiamat chose recreate Camelot for him, yet not isekai in / create anybody to live in it, for whatever reason.
-   Heimdallr *STORMS* out of the meeting toom, declaring the Norse will be siding with Tiamat to the extent of owing her for rebuilding their Pantheon.
+   Heimdallr *STORMS (foreshadowing)* out of the meeting toom, declaring the Norse will be siding with Tiamat, to the extent of owing her for rebuilding their Pantheon.
 Gilgamesh states that letting Tiamat recover after the Cthulhu reboot will only mean she'll recreate the world a second time, this time with all the Gods bar herself deleted from it; which the Roman pantheon backs him up on.
-The Chinese pantheon are pissed they had no say in proceedings, Zeus doesn't give a fuck and backs his new-bro up regardless.
+The Chinese pantheon are pissed they had no say in proceedings, Zeus doesn't give a fuck and backs up his new bro regardless.

    Athena and Ares find some rare common ground, and declare that they'll need to prepare for a siege *(no, not the gamemode)* on Olympus.
-If anybody wants to leave, Tiamat will probably leave alone any Pantheons that clear out of Olympus now.
+If anybody wants to leave, Tiamat will probably leave any Pantheons that clear out of Olympus alone.... for now.
 The dice are finally cast - it's war.

 ***